risingwavelabs/risingwave-docs/versioned_docs/version-1.5/performance/performance-faq.md

 We recommend using this [configuration](https://github.com/risingwavelabs/risingwave/blob/main/src/config/serving-only.toml).

-For any other questions or tips regarding performance tuning, feel free to join our [Slack Community](https://www.risingwave.com/slack) and become part of our growing network of users.
-Engage in discussions, seek assistance, and share your experiences with fellow users who can provide valuable insights and solutions.
+For any other questions or tips regarding performance tuning, feel free to join our [Slack community](https://www.risingwave.com/slack) and become part of our growing network of users.
+Engage in discussions, seek assistance, and share your experiences with fellow users and our engineers who are eager to provide insights and solutions.